On the Mathematical Theory of Ensemble (Linear-Gaussian) Kalman-Bucy Filtering: Strong Results in One-Dimensional Illustrative Examples

 for any $\delta>0$ and where we recall the identity function $\iota(x):=x$.
 This implies that a reversible measure of the Riccati diffusion (\ref{EnKF-1}) in the scalar $d=1$ case is given by the formula

 In case (\texttt{F1}) corresponding to the {\tt VEnKF}, we have that $L$ is reversible w.r.t. the probability measure $\widehat{\Gamma}_\infty$ on $]0,\infty[$ defined by,

 See also \cite{2017arXiv171110065B} for alternate derivations/forms of this heavy tailed invariant measure.
 The heavy tailed nature of the stationary measure implies that for the $n$-th moment to exist one requires $\sfN>0\vee 2(n-2)$.
-As expected this condition on $\sfN$ is generally weaker than that required for $n$-th moment boundedness at any time $t\geq0$ in (\ref{trace-Phi-inverse-scalar}).
+As expected this condition on $\sfN$ is generally weaker than that required for $n$-th moment boundedness at any time $t\geq0$ in (\ref{trace-Phi-inverse-scalar}) in terms of the {\tt VEnKF}.
 In Figure \ref{fig:momentExistEnKF} we plot the line defined by $(2n-4)/\sfN$ for various $\sfN$ values.
 With any $\sfN\geq1$, we have existence of the first two moments.

 Higher-order moments even in one dimension are still troublesome (for the {\tt VEnKF}, $\kappa=1$).
 In fact, the diffusion $\widehat{P}_t$ for the sample variance in case (\texttt{F1}) does not have any exponential moments in the stationary regime for any finite $\sfN\geq1$.
 That is, for any $t\geq 0$ and any finite $\alpha>0$ we have